Rowdy Tellez Player Props: Brewers vs. Red Sox

-After going 1-for-3 with a home run and an RBI in his most recent game, Rowdy Tellez and the Milwaukee Brewers face the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:10 PM ET on Saturday.
+Rowdy Tellez -- 1-for-4 with a home run and two RBI in his last game -- will be in action for the Milwaukee Brewers versus the Boston Red Sox, with Brayan Bello on the hill, on April 23 at 2:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Red Sox.
+In his previous game, he notched a home run while going 1-for-4 against the Red Sox.

 Rowdy Tellez Game Info & Props vs. the Red Sox